Mortgage alternatives for home buyers who can’t get financing

 - Lease options require you to pay money to the seller that you could lose if you don’t complete the purchase

-What is a lease option, exactly?
+What is a lease option?

-You and the landlord/seller establish the price you’ll pay for the home upfront, and you’ll complete the purchase in the future if all goes as planned.
+You and the landlord/seller set the price you’ll pay for the home upfront, and then you complete the purchase in the future — if everything goes as planned.

 A lease option should contain several elements: